Civil defence drills in border states postponed

 The drills – codenamed Operation Shield – were to be held starting at 5 pm in the states of Gujarat, Rajasthan, Punjab and Jammu and Kashmir and the Union Territory of Chandigarh.

-The Punjab government on Wednesday sent a proposal to the Centre suggesting June 3 as a fresh date for conducting the mock drill, noting that their civil defence personnel were currently in training with the National Disaster Response Force, PTI reported.
+The Punjab government on Wednesday sent a proposal to the Centre suggesting June 3 as a fresh date for conducting the drill, noting that their civil defence personnel were currently in training with the National Disaster Response Force, PTI reported.

 Punjab’s Civil Defence Director General of Police Sajeev Kalra told the news agency that the Centre approved the state’s request to hold the drill at 7.30 pm on June 3.